gnr23/galaxy-lc-ms-tutorial/notebook/tutorial.md

 1. We can see in the figure that the global intensity of samples seems to decrease with the injection order.
 We suspect a signal drift due to the clogging effect of successive injection of samples.
 This signal drift could be the reason why so many ions in the dataset led to high CV values for pools
 2. From identifiers on the plot, it seems that the lowest numbers in IDs are at the right side of the first component.
 Knowing that these numbers correspond to an order in the injection sequence, we can link it to the previous picture’s samples.
 Then, what we can observe is that the order of samples in the first component of PCA from right to left corresponds approximately to the decreasing order of sums of intensities.
 Thus, we can conclude that the main variability in the dataset may be due to the signal drift.

-## Step 2 :  handling the signal drift observed all through the analytical sequence
+## 2 :  handling the signal drift observed all through the analytical sequence

 **:bulb: Goal**
 To normalise the data in order to get rid of unwanted variabilities due to signal drift between different sample batches/ analytical runs.